callicoder/spring-security-react-ant-design-polls-app/Readme.md

 cd polling-app-client
 ```

-And type the following command to install the dependencies and start the application
+Then type the following command to install the dependencies and start the application -

 ```bash
 npm install && npm start